-School Counseling Program: The District provides school counseling services to all students, including those with disabilities.
-Students in grades 6-12 meet with a school counselor on at least an annual basis.
-School counselors play an active role in planning for the transition to post-secondary career plans.
-School counselors are also central in working on attendance problems, academic concerns, and behavioral problems.
+School Counseling Program: The District provides school counseling services to all students, including students with disabilities.
+Students in grades PK-12 meet with a school counselor on at least an annual basis.
+School counselors provide both individual and classroom social-emotional support.
+School counselors at the middle and high school level play an active role in planning for the transition to post-secondary career plans.
+School counselors are also central in working on attendance issues, academic concerns, and behavioral problems.

-Social Worker Support: The District hired a full-time social worker in the summer of 2021.
-The social worker provides resources and supports to students and their families.
+Social Worker Support: The social worker provides resources and supports to students and their families.
 The social worker works in close collaboration with the school counselors and school psychologist and is also central in working on attendance problems, academic concerns, and behavioral problems.